10 November 2022

 7. Sometimes you may also need to work on how to manage challenging behaviours as time progresses.

-8. You will need to make legal arrangements such as Advance Directives, Care Plans, appoint a Guardian, Power of Attorney, and write a Will.
+8. You will need to make legal arrangements such as appoint a and write a

 9. If the person lives with you, you will sometimes need a break.
 Respite care means someone else looks after the person you care for whilst you have a well-deserved break.
-We are able to arrange that for you at Estia Health.
+We are able to arrange that for you at Estia Health. - 8.
+You’ll need to set up legal arrangements, including Advance Directives, Care Plans, appointing a Guardian, designating a Power of Attorney, and drafting a Will.

 If you're like many caregivers, you have a hard time asking for help.
 Unfortunately, this attitude can lead to feeling isolated, frustrated, and even depressed.